MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-set-up-prepayments.md

 In other words, the prepayment percentage on the customer card will only apply if there is no prepayment percentage set up for the item.
 However, if you change the contents of the **Prepayment Percentage** field on the sales or purchase header after you create the lines, the prepayment percentage on all of the lines will be updated.
 This makes it easy to create an order with a fixed prepayment percentage, regardless of the percentage set up on items.

-## To automatically release sales orders when prepayments are applied
+## <a name="to-automatically-release-sales-orders-when-prepayments-are-applied"></a>To automatically release sales orders when prepayments are applied

 You can save time by setting up a job queue entry that will automatically release sales orders that require prepayment after payments are applied.
 Automating the process saves you the step of releasing the sales order.